JoshLambert.xyz

 Rural broadband.
 AI search and what it’s doing to small businesses.
 The open web.
 Theology, sometimes.
 What it takes to build durable things from a small town.
 I’m available for podcasts, panels, and the occasional in-person talk.

+You can follow along by RSS or by email.
 If you got here from one of my essays, welcome.
 If you got here looking to hire me, click the company above that fits the work.